heche-psb/fossiler/README.md

 G. J. Jordan.
 (1997).
 Evidence of Pleistocene plant extinction and diversity from Regatta Point, western Tasmania, Australia.
 Botanical Journal of the Linnean Society, 123: 45-71.

+G. Mangerud.
+(1994).
+Palynostratigraphy of the Permian and lowermost Triassic succession, Finnmark Platform, Barents Sea.
+Review of Palaeobotany and Palynology, 82: 317-349.

 Grader, P. and Reiss Z. (1958).
 On the Lower Cretaceous of Heletz Area.
 Geological Survey of Israel, 16: 14.

 Haggard, K. K., and Tiffney, B. H. (1997).
 The Flora of the Early Miocene Brandon Lignite, Vermont, USA.
 VIII.
 Caldesia (Alismataceae).
 American Journal of Botany, 84(2): 239–252.